annshress/movquiz/MyApproach.md

 ### Improvements

 - Passwords could be asked to make stronger
-- Quiz user input could be validated according to possible answer choices
+- UI could be improved